-My kitchen is less than a year old and this is the second bad experience I had.
-The first bad experience happened a few weeks after I got the granite countertops installed.
+My kitchen is less than a year old and this is the second bad experience I've had since I got the granite countertops installed.

 Please give me advice, I am thinking of small claims court at this point as he's not making an effort to try and help me out.
 I don't know if my granite is sealed or not.
 I want to ask but I may not be getting a true answer.
 Thank you.

-, a candle left to sit could eventually cause a stain.
+However, a candle left to sit could eventually cause a stain.
 You said the wax was wiped up right away, so your issue is likely not a stain, but more to do with what's explained below.
-If you do have a candle wax stain

 Now, Black Galaxy typically cannot be sealed, because no sealer will absorb either.
 And it doesn't "etch" either like marble.
 It is one of the very best surfaces for a kitchen because it is so bullet proof and cleaning is a snap.

-is a perfectly acceptable practice to fill small natural voids or pits prior to polishing, but it sometimes can cause problems with sealers, etc. Applying a sealer
+"Resining" is a perfectly acceptable practice to fill small natural voids or pits prior to polishing, but it sometimes can cause problems with sealers, etc.

 If the sealer was wiped off the granite adequately, you may not get the streaks, but enough sealer will be left on the surface that it can react with acids.
 Some sealers are sensitive to acids.